MugenMicko/voron/V0/NozzleWiper/Beta_v2/README.md

 ![carrierjoint](images/carrierjoint.jpg)

-Attach the toolcarrier to the carrier joint using 2 M3x8mm screws:
+Attach the tool carrier to the carrier joint using 2 M3x8mm screws:

 ![toolcarrier](images/toolcarrier.jpg)

 Attach the bucket to the tool carrier and make sure it goes on and comes off freely.
-If there's any stiffness, sand the bucket mounts on the tool cerrier gently:
+If there's any stiffness, sand the bucket mounts on the tool carrier gently:

 ![bucket](images/bucket.jpg)